Skip to content

 Trial options

-Sounding keeps trial options intentionally small.
+Sounding-specific trial options are intentionally small.

 { browser: true }